Kunal-R-kumar/Calculator-GUI/README.md

   - Enter key for calculating result of expression
   - Esc Key for clearing whole expression
   - Backspace key for clearing 1 prior element to the cursor
+  - Numeric keypad also helps you to compose expressions and getting answer
 > **Note:** You can use keyboard for using it .